bttuliao/myBlog/content/career.md

                         <h3 class="title">QVC</h3>
                         <p>Database Platform Engineer Intern</p>
                         <p class="description">
                             Worked on transitioning QVC's (live video shopping and ecommerce) data warehouse to Google Cloud Platform.
-Created and proposed network diagrams to lay out the components and translate the existing enterprise data management platform to GCP.
-Analyzed databases to compile application names and user IDs with connectivity.
+Created and proposed network diagrams to lay out the components and translate the existing enterprise data management platform to GCP. <br /> Wrote scripts to analyze databases to view which applications and user IDs have access to connect.
                             <br /> <br />
                             A summer of learning:
                             <div class="button_slide slide_down">Google Cloud Shell</div>